Azure/azure-kusto-node/packages/quick_start/source/README.md

 ### Run the app

 1. Open a command line window and navigate to the folder where you extracted the app.
-2. Either use an IDE of choice to build and run the project, or do the following using the command line window:
+2. Either use an IDE of your choice, or do the following using the command line window:
     1. Run `npm install` in the folder
     2. Run `npm run quick_start`

 #### Troubleshooting